Updated July 3, 2023

 Q6.
 Name some of the important Spring Modules.

 Below is the list of some of the important Spring Framework modules:

-- Spring Context – This module is used for the dependency injection process.
+- Spring Context –Developers use this module for the dependency injection process.

 - Spring AOP – This module is helpful for aspect-oriented programming.

-- Spring DAO – Spring DAO module is used for database operations by using DAO pattern.
+- Spring DAO –Developers use the Spring DAO module to perform database operations using the DAO pattern.

-- Spring JDBC – Spring JDBC used for JDBC connection and DataSource support.
+- Spring JDBC – Spring JDBC is used for JDBC connection and DataSource support.

 - Spring ORM – This module is important for ORM tools support.

 - Spring Web Module – Spring Web module is used for creating web applications.

-- Spring MVC – Spring Model-View-Controller implementation is helpful in developing web applications and web services, etc.
+- Spring MVC – Spring Model-View-Controller implementation helps develop web applications, web services, etc.

 Q7.
 How beans are injected in Spring.
 What is the best way of injecting beans, and why?

 There are only a few different options that exist to inject the beans in Spring:

 - Setter Injection